Lowess/levelup/content/en/kubernetes/getting-started/_index.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 {{< /highlight >}}

+* Here is what just happened on your laptop as a result of this command:

+{{< figure src="/excalidraw/00-minikube-setup.excalidraw.png" >}}

 > :tada: Congratulations !
 You just configured a single node Kubernetes cluster (including a control plane) running inside a local VM on your laptop.
 Easy right ?

 # Install Kubernetes tooling